 Our partnership presents an unprecedented opportunity for corporations, foundations, charities, trusts, philanthropists and nongovernment organizations to make a significant impact in the fight against AIDS, tuberculosis and malaria.
 With new, innovative solutions to and partners in health financing, we can move faster to end these diseases.

 Private sector and nongovernment partners have contributed over US$3.6 billion as of January 2022 to expand the reach of Global Fund investments and save millions of lives.
 This total includes substantial commitments from the Bill & Melinda Gates Foundation as well as nearly US$700 million generated by (RED).
 The role private sector and nongovernment partners play and their contributions have significantly increased since the Global Fund's founding.

-Private sector companies also participate at the ground level, serving as Principal Recipients or sub-recipients of grants, implementing interventions to serve the men, women and children living with the diseases as part of their sustainability efforts.
+In addition to making financial contributions, private sector companies participate on the ground, serving as Principal Recipients and sub-recipients of grants, implementing programs to serve the people living with the diseases.

-There is also a role for these organizations in supporting the Global Fund through advocacy and awareness efforts at the country level, regionally and globally.
-Because the Global Fund does not have a presence in country, we rely on our partners – including private sector companies – to help raise awareness of our partnership's work and impact and to call for action in the fight against the three diseases.
+All partners support the Global Fund through advocacy and awareness efforts at the country level, regionally and globally.
+Because the Global Fund does not have a presence in country, we rely on partners – including private sector companies and NGOs – to help raise awareness of our partnership's work and impact and to call for action in the fight against the three diseases.